krVishesh/IoT-Weather-Watch/README.md

 ## Overview

 This project is a Flask-based web application that uses PostgreSQL for the database and includes user authentication and data management features.
+It also includes a frontend developed with React.

 ## Prerequisites

 - Python 3.x
 - PostgreSQL
 - Virtual environment (optional but recommended)
+- Node.js
+- npm (Node Package Manager)

 ## Setup